Instructional Schedule - Fall, Winter, & Spring Quarter:

 - Please park on the street to avoid blocking the carport.

 - Students should wait until it is their lesson time and then enter through the front door.
+Students will be given the access code to our keyless entry system at their first lesson.
+Remember that lessons are in progress at all times.
+Therefore, it is imperative to enter quietly.

 - Please make the effort to use the restroom before coming to piano.